 There is a range of lodging options in Yosemite – from bring your own tent campsites to luxurious hotel rooms – but only Curry Village offers an opportunity to stay close to nature while enjoying the modern conveniences in a unique atmosphere of international camping village.

 We stayed in a canvas tent cabin that offered the beds with bed linens and blankets and towels for communal bathhouses.
 There is a swimming pool, postal office, club house, dining hall and a pizza parlor, and even Wi-Fi at the public lounge- all with spectacular views.
-There is ranger-led evening programming in a camp theater.
+In the evening there is ranger led programming in a camp theater.

 **Remember, no matter what lodging option you choose, booking well in advance is recommended.
 Here is link to Yosemite’s web site that allows reservations one year and one day ahead.

-The Valley shuttle is not only the right (nature-conscious!) thing to do in the Park, it is also a fun and relaxing way to see the park!
-The Valley shuttle takes you to some of the most iconic Yosemite sights: the Tunnel View, El Capitan and Lower Yosemite Falls (there is also a bus to Mariposa Grove in the summer).
+The Valley shuttle is an open air bus that takes you to some of the most iconic Yosemite sights: Tunnel View, El Capitan, Half Dome, and Lower Yosemite Falls (there is also a bus to Mariposa Grove in the summer).
 There are also several guided routes (these ones are fee-based).
-We took a 2-hour ranger-narrated Valley Floor Tour ($25 for adults; $13 for kids 5-13).
+We took a 2-hour ranger-narrated Valley Floor Tour and enjoyed every minute.

 We booked our tour in the Visitor’s Center in the Half Dome Camp early in morning on the day of the tour (the Centers are open year around in the Valley and seasonally in other areas of the Park).